AshwinMaharjan/AshwinMaharjan/README.md

 ## 📌 Featured Projects

 🔹 **MyCampus Hub**
-College management system built with PHP, MySQL, and JavaScript.
-Streamlines student records, scheduling, and campus communication.
+A college management system built with PHP, MySQL, and JavaScript.
+Streamlines student records, scheduling, and campus communication — making day-to-day college operations simpler and more efficient.

+🔹 **Notion AI Clone**
+A productivity and note-taking web app inspired by Notion, enhanced with AI-powered writing assistance.
+Built to explore rich text editing, dynamic page structures, and seamless user experience.

 🔹 **Cinema Ticket Booking System**
-A web application for booking cinema seats with an interactive seat selection interface, built with HTML, CSS, and JavaScript.
+A web application for browsing movies and booking cinema seats with an interactive seat selection interface.
+Built with HTML, CSS, and JavaScript for a smooth and intuitive booking experience.

-🔹 **Python Data Analysis Project**
-Business data visualization and insights using Python — turning raw data into meaningful, actionable charts and reports.

 ---